The Bag Man: Plot

-Brutal gangster Dragna recruits professional killer Jack to pick up a bag and wait for his arrival at a motel.
-Dragna stresses that Jack is not to open the bag or allow anyone to view its contents under any circumstances.
+Elderly gangster Robert Dragna recruits professional killer Jack to pick up a bag and wait for his arrival at a motel.
+Robert Dragna stresses that Jack is not to open the bag or allow anyone to view its contents under any circumstances, illustrating his point with a piece of broccoli.
 Confused as to why Dragna wants him to do such an apparently easy job, Jack presses for more details, but Dragna only reiterates the rules.
-When Jack acquires the bag and a henchman of Dragna's shoots him in the hand, Jack kills him and stuffs the body in his car's trunk.
+When Jack acquires the bag and a henchman of Dragna's shoots him in the hand (not shown on screen due to budgetary reasons), Jack kills him and stuffs the body in his car's trunk.
 Dragna is unsympathetic when Jack calls him and instructs Jack to stick to the plan.

-At the motel, Jack meets several people: Ned, the desk clerk who uses a wheelchair; Rivka, a tall hooker; and Lizard and Guano, a pair of pimps.
-Jack requests room number thirteen, and Ned cautions him that it is a deathtrap, as it is unconnected.
-When two suited men become curious about Jack, he abruptly breaks into their room and kills both.
+At the motel, Jack meets several random people: Ned, the desk clerk who uses a wheelchair; Rivka, a tall prostitute; and Lizard and Guano, a pair of bald men who are perpetually agitated about something.
+Jack requests room number thirteen, and Ned cautions him that it is a deathtrap, as it is unconnected to any other rooms.
+When two random suited men become curious about Jack, he abruptly breaks into their room and kills both for no apparent reason.
 A subsequent search reveals FBI badges and a briefcase.
-Jack sets the briefcase aside and leaves to dump the corpse stored in his car, but promptly returns upon being spotted, only to discover that Rivka has broken into his room.
-Fearful that Lizard will kill her, she requests that he allow her to stay.
+Jack sets the briefcase aside and leaves to dump the corpse poorly stored in his car, but promptly returns upon being spotted, only to discover that Rivka has broken into his room.
+Fearful that Lizard will kill her for some unexplained reason, she requests that he allow her to stay.

-Jack initially demands that she leave, then detains her when he cannot be sure whether she opened the bag.
+Jack initially demands that she leave, then detains her when he cannot be sure whether she opened the bag, which would have little consequence overall.
 Rivka points out that the briefcase contains a photo of the bag, and Jack becomes worried that others may attempt to acquire it.
-When Jack attempts to drive Rivka to a bus station, she spots the corpse in the back of his car.
-Lizard and Guano first question Jack about Rivka and later, on the road, attack him.
+When Jack attempts to drive Rivka to a bus station, she spots the corpse in the back of his car and becomes agitated.
+Lizard and Guano first question Jack about Rivka and later, on the road, attack him and they are killed.
 On their corpses he finds another photo of the bag.
-Unsure what to do with Rivka, or of her involvement, he returns to the hotel with her to await Dragna's arrival.
+Unsure what to do with Rivka, or of her involvement, he returns to the hotel with her to await Robert Dragna's arrival.